I recently read a book called How Life Imitates Chess by former World Chess Champion Garry Kasparov.

-I have recently been reading a book called How Life Imitates Chess by former World Chess Champion Garry Kasparov, in which he describes strategic analysis and decision-making as he has learned them in chess, and relates how the same techniques are applicable to decision-making in other areas of life.
+It describes the strategic analysis and decision-making techniques he developed while competing at the highest level of chess, and shares how the same techniques are applicable to decision-making in other areas of life.

-In this informal article, I'm going to discuss how Kasparov's model for decision-making can help us to analyse lane-pushing games.
+In this article, I'm going to analyse lane-pushing games using Kasparov's model.
 Warcraft III actually gets a mention in the book as "a distillation of the MTQ concept", so I find this a particularly exciting and appropriate exercise!

 MTQ stands for Material, Time, Quality.
-In the book, the factors affecting a decision are divided among these headings, and I will be applying the same categorisation to lane-pushing games.
-By analysing general approaches to decision-making, we can learn how to make decisions more interesting.
+In the book, the factors affecting a decision are divided among these headings, and I will be applying them similarly to lane-pushing games.
+By analysing approaches to decision-making, we can learn how to make decisions themselves more interesting.

 I am not focusing this discussion on any particular title, but I will draw on examples from various games (and chess) where relevant.
 I hope it might offer some fresh perspective on the genre.